Web3-courses/Polygon_Blog/README.md

 ## Deploying the contract
 1. Just change the names in the sample-script.js with the contracts you want to deploy
 2. npx hardhat run scripts/sample-script.js --network mumbai
+3. BEFORE DEPLOYINg see to it that you get some test matic in your wallet

 ** Sometimes its advisable to remove the arguments inside contractname.deploy() to the contract go through ** After deployment you might get something like this : Contract deployed to: 0x67194ACaCA9e49540662D17AF7C012dF709047E4